AshyBoy91/Video_Chat_App/README.md

 # Video Chat App Using Agora SDK

 App is made made with Django - Python using Agora SDK.
-Live project is [here] (https://videochatapp91.herokuapp.com/).
+Live project is [here](https://videochatapp91.herokuapp.com).
 You may have to refresh the page as sometime heroku takes time to run the project

 With this app, you can: